1981 Professional Air Traffic Controllers Organization strike

+Air traffic controllers working in a control tower, showing the typical environment and equipment used before the 1981 PATCO strike.

 The PATCO Strike of 1981 was a union-organized work stoppage by air traffic controllers (ATCs) in the United States.
-Following a decade of successful strikes in other industries, the Professional Air Traffic Controllers Organization (PATCO) declared a strike on August 3, 1981, demanding higher wages and more benefits.
+The Professional Air Traffic Controllers Organization (PATCO) declared a strike on August 3, 1981, after years of tension between controllers and the federal government over long hours, chronic understaffing, outdated equipment, and rising workplace stress.
 Despite 13,000 ATCs striking, the strike ultimately failed, as the Reagan administration was able to replace the striking ATCs, resulting in PATCO's decertification.

 The failure of the PATCO strike impacted the American labor movement, accelerating the decline in labor unions in the country, and initiating a much more aggressive anti-union policy by the federal government and private sector employers.

 Background

 The decades leading up to the PATCO strike saw reform within American labor unions, with country-wide unionization rates peaking at 35% in 1954.
-In the late 1960s, corrupt union leaders were forced out and replaced by younger leaders, often motivated Vietnam veterans with strong anti-authority positions.
+In the late 1960s, corrupt union leaders were forced out and replaced by younger leaders, often motivated by Vietnam veterans with strong anti-authority positions.
 The strikes and boycotts organized by these reformed unions were successful in achieving new laws for safety and labor, such as the Black Lung Benefits Act of 1972.

+The background of PATCO consisted of years and years of tension between the air traffic controllers and the federal government.
+The government often required a stressful working environment, which consisted of demanding and long hours, and harsh working conditions.
+Additionally, there were constant staffing issues that resulted in long hours of high stress.
+Frustration rose as many repeated attempts to address the issues were ignored.
+On top of this, there were concerns about outdated equipment and workplace exhaustion.
+This was a direct threat, not only to worker safety but aviation safety.
+Into the 1970s, PATCO's relationship with the government and federal agencies had reached a dead end.
+On top of this, there were many staffing concerns, and public sector relations as a whole were at an all-time low.
+Additionally, around the same time, the nation's aviation system was extremely overstrained.
+Complaints of understaffing, as well as outdated infrastructure and equipment, drove the aviation industry to its breaking point.
+Increasing pressures from political and organizational groups created conditions that ultimately led to the 1981 PATCO strike.

-The increased popularity of air travel in the 1970s brought a burden upon the ATC community, causing long hours, higher stress, and overall discomfort within the workplace.
+The increased popularity of air travel in the 1970s placed a burden on the ATC community, causing long hours, higher stress, and overall discomfort within the workplace.
 The successful labor movements of the 1960s and 70s inspired PATCO to go on strike in an attempt to reduce stress in the workplace.
-Many of the workers were veteran Air Force pilots, as well as Republican voters who had backed Ronald Reagan's presidential campaign, so they believed that a strike would be supported and ultimately be successful.
+Many of the workers were veterans of the Air Force, as well as Republican voters who had backed Ronald Reagan's presidential campaign, so they believed that a strike would be supported and ultimately be successful.